syncfusion-content/blazor-docs/blazor/rich-text-editor/link.md

+---
+layout: post
+title: Link in Blazor RichTextEditor Component | Syncfusion
+description: Learn about Link in Blazor RichTextEditor component of Syncfusion, and more details.
+platform: Blazor
+control: RichTextEditor
+documentation: ug
+---

 # Link

 A hyperlink can be inserted into the editor for quick access to the related information.
 The hyperlink itself can be a text or an image.